 Furthermore, the analysis predicts that irreversibility increases with increasing concentration.
 For G=1000 W/m2 and XT=0.4, the irreversibility increases by 270% as the concentration is increased from 1 to 5.
 The higher values of the irreversibilities indicates the inefficiency of the CPV-TEG hybrid system.
 Thus, the irreversibilities can be reasonably handled by operating the system at optimum operating conditions.

-Observing Fig.3 keenly, it can be seen that the photovoltaic power output is within close range compared to the total output of the combined system.
+It can be seen that the photovoltaic power output is within close range compared to the total output of the combined system.
 From this, it can be conclusively stated that the bulk of the power output is from the PV system.

 Further research and modifications are essential for improving system performance.
 Future studies and investigations are required for understanding the effects and nature of hot spot formation due to elevated temperatures at higher concentrations.
 Advanced research in this field also includes the design of a maximum power point tracking (MPPT) system to operate the hybrid system at optimum operating conditions which will eventually minimize the irreversibilities in the system and improve its overall performance.